-Serbia & SEE Exclusive report: Electricity exchange platforms, who will take majority of SEE electricity trading9.
-January 2015. / News Serbia Energy
+Serbia & SEE Exclusive report: Electricity exchange platforms, who will take majority of SEE electricity trading, News Serbia Energy

 By the end of the year, the electricity exchange should be opened in Serbia.
 The organized SPOT market in Serbia is the subject of recently signed Cooperation Agreement between PE ElektromrežeSrbije and company EPEX SPOT.
 The agreement concretizes the long-term cooperation of the two companies and its goal is founding a company SEEPEX, where the ownership ratio between EMS and EPEX SPOT would be 75:25.
 The partnership should contribute to the setting of an organized electricity market in Serbia and its integration later on into the unique European market.

 SEEPEX is also a strong signal for setting the regional market as the first phase of the integration.